Updated January 2018

 At higher concentrations, it stops people and animals from breathing, so if it’s not handled properly, it can be deadly.
 Because H2S is heavier than air, it tends to accumulate in low-lying areas.

 All applications to the AER to drill oil or gas wells must take into account the possibility of encountering sour gas.
-If our first evaluation shows that a well might encounter H2S, then the application is examined further.
+If the AER’s first evaluation shows that there may be H2S, then the application is examined further.

 We consider two major criteria to determine whether a sour well should be classified as critical:

-For example, a well could have both a weak flow of gas and only 1 per cent H2S content but still be critical if it is very close to a town.
-But a gas well with 10 per cent H2S content that lies in a remote location with no nearby people might not be classified as critical.
+For example, a well may have both a weak flow of gas with only 1 per cent H2S content but still be critical if it is very close to a town.
+But a gas well with 10 per cent H2S content that is located in a remote location without people nearby might not be classified as critical.

 A critical well requires a detailed drilling plan that addresses all aspects of a proposed operation.
-We review and approve the plan before a critical well is licensed.
-Once a well is classified as critical, drilling preparations must meet all operational and safety related requirements that we set out.
+We consider two major criteria to determine whether a sour well should be classified as critical:

 A drilling plan for a critical well includes